 - Expressive language: Babies should also be testing their own voices by crying and cooing.
 As they grow, they will begin to react to different types of sounds and increase the variety of sounds they are making, especially when spoken to.

 Language skills milestones for babies 3 to 12 months

-So much can happen in this large nine-month span.
+So much can happen in this nine-month span.
 The best way to encourage speech and language development at this stage is all about face time and daily narration.
-"Children learn language by absorbing and interacting with the world around them - and no one spends more time with your child than you!" says Sherred.
+"Children learn language by absorbing and interacting with the world around them—and no one spends more time with your child than their primary caregivers!" says Sherred.
 "Narrating your daily life is a great way to build a language-rich environment for your child.
 Talking about what you're doing out loud provides children with constant exposure to sights and sounds, and helps them start making connections between words and the real world."

 - Receptive language: By 1 year, children should show signs of simple receptive language skills that include recognizing simple words for everyday items, reacting to their name, looking where you point, playing simple games and attending to short activities and stories.